 - Why are the current owners moving and when?

 - Is there a chain?
 What impact would it have if the chain broke?

 - How long has it been on the market?

 - How good is the local public transport?

 - What shops and services are close by?

 Step 4: Make an offer

 Once you’ve found a property you like, you can make an offer.
-You will make your offer direct to the sellers estate agent.
+You'll make your offer direct to the sellers estate agent.
 If the seller rejects your initial offer you can go back with an increased offer as long as you can afford to.
-If your offer is accepted it is a good idea to ask for this to be confirmed in writing and to request that the property is taken off the market.
+If your offer is accepted it's a good idea to ask for this to be confirmed in writing and request the property is taken off the market.

 Step 5: Complete a full mortgage application

-Now that your offer has been accepted, you will need to book a second appointment with our Mortgage Adviser to complete a full mortgage application.
+Now that your offer has been accepted, you'll need to book a second appointment with our Mortgage Adviser to complete a full mortgage application.
 You can book an appointment by calling us on 0121 557 2551, completing our online form or visiting any one of our branches.